 - Dritz Omnigrid Double Sided Cutting Mat

-Watch the Gnome DIY Video
+Gnome DIY Video

-Gnome DIY – How to Make a Christmas Gnome
+How to Make a Gnome DIY

-For the hat, you can use an X-acto knife instead to cut directly around the shape, like I do on the video.
+For the gnome hat, you can use an X-acto knife instead to cut directly around the shape, like I do on the video.

-Stencil the Felt
+Step 2: Stencil the Felt

-Using the Christmas Sweater stencil from Old Sign Stencils, stencil the pattern with white paint onto the hat and mitts.
+Using the Christmas Sweater stencil from Old Sign Stencils, stencil the pattern with white paint onto the felt gnome hat and mitts.
 Be sure to tape the stencil down at the edges to keep it from shifting as you work.

 As you’ll see on the video, I use a combination of pouncer and stencil brush to transfer the paint onto the felt.